2024 Game Recaps

 - The Cardinals outgained Bates by over 100 yds (379-272) and had 23 first downs to just 9 Bates, but made costly mistakes

-- Wesleyan had two fumbles, a missed FG on bad snap and failed to convert on two other 4th down attempts, which ended 5 different drives
+- Wesleyan had two fumbles, a missed FG on a bad snap and failed to convert on two other 4th down attempts, which ended 5 different drives

-- QB Niko Candido went 20-40 for 285 and 1 TD, including a 87 TD strike to WR Chase Wilson
+- QB Niko Candido went 20-40 for 285 yds and 1 TD, including a 87 TD strike to WR Chase Wilson

 - RB Tyler Flynn rushed 17-70 yds, but overall Wesleyan only averaged 2.8 yds per carry